mogic-le/youtrack-to-jira/README.rst

 ==============
 - If issues were deleted in Youtrack, JIRA will assign new keys to the following issues.

+  Use ``fill.php project.json > project-fix.json`` to add dummy issues that fill
+  the void.
 - Workflows are a huge issue.
 It's best to use the standard workflow and adjust the ``$statemap`` to it.
   Newly created (and imported) projects always get the standard Jira issue